openeuler-mirror/docs/docs/en/docs/Container/managing-the-lifecycle-of-a-secure-container.md

 ## Deleting a Secure Container

 Ensure that the container has been stopped.
+Run the following command to delete the container:
 ```
 docker rm <container-id>
 ```

-To forcibly delete a running container, run the  **-f**  command.
+To forcibly delete a running container, use the **-f** option:
 ```
 docker rm -f <container-id>
 ```

 ## Running a New Command in the Container

 The pause container functions only as a placeholder container.
-Therefore, if you start a pod, run a new command in the service container.
+Therefore, after a pod is started, run the new command in the service container.
 The pause container does not execute the corresponding command.
-If only one container is started, run the following command directly:
+If you need to start only one container, you can run the following command:
 ```
 docker exec -ti <container-id> <command>
 ```

 >![](./public_sys-resources/icon-note.gif) **NOTE:**
 >1.
-If the preceding command has no response because another host runs the  **docker restart**  or  **docker stop**  command to access the same container, you can press  **Ctrl**+**P**+**Q**  to exit the operation.
+If the preceding command has no response because another host is running the **docker restart** or **docker stop** command to access the same container, you can press **Ctrl**+**P**+**Q** to exit the operation.
 >2.
 If the **-d** option is used, the command is executed in the background and no error information is displayed.
 The exit code cannot be used to determine whether the command is executed correctly.